 Howard W. Lutnick has been our Chairman and Chief Executive Officer since July 2020.
 Mr. Lutnick is also the Chairman, President and Chief Executive Officer of Cantor.
 Mr. Lutnick joined Cantor in 1983 and has served as President and Chief Executive Officer of Cantor since 1992 and as Chairman since 1996.
 Mr. Lutnick's company, CF Group Management, Inc. ("CFGM"), is the managing general partner of Cantor.
 Mr. Lutnick is also the Chairman of the Board of Directors of BGC Partners, Inc. and its Chief Executive Officer, positions in which he has served from June 1999 to the present.
 In addition, Mr. Lutnick has served as Chairman of Newmark Group, Inc. since 2016.
-Mr. Lutnick also served as the Chairman and Chief Executive Officer of Cantor SPAC I, from October 2015 until consummation of its business combination with GCM Grosvenor in November 2020, and Cantor SPAC II, from September 2019 until consummation of its business combination with View in March 2021.
-Mr. Lutnick also serves as the Chairman and Chief Executive Officer of Cantor SPAC III since March 2016, Cantor SPAC IV since January 2020, Cantor SPAC V since April 2020, Cantor SPAC V since April 2020, Cantor SPAC VI since April 2020 and Cantor SPAC VII since July 2020.
-Mr. Lutnick is a member of the Board of Directors of the Fisher Center for Alzheimer's Research Foundation at Rockefeller University, the Board of Directors of the Partnership for New York City, and the Board of Overseers of The Hoover Institution.
-In addition, Mr. Lutnick has served as Chairman and Chief Executive Officer of each of Cantor Fitzgerald Income Trust, Inc. ince January 2018.
+Mr. Lutnick also served as the Chairman and Chief Executive Officer of Cantor SPAC I, from October 2015 until consummation of its business combination with GCM Grosvenor in November 2020.
+Mr. Lutnick also serves as the Chairman and Chief Executive Officer of Cantor SPAC II since September 2019, Cantor SPAC III since March 2016, Cantor SPAC IV since January 2020 and Cantor SPAC V since April 2020.
+Mr. Lutnick is a member of the Board of Directors of the Fisher Center for Alzheimer's Research Foundation at Rockefeller University, the Board of Directors of the Horace Mann School, the Board of Directors of the National September 11th Memorial & Museum, the Board of Directors of the Partnership for New York City, and the Board of Overseers of The Hoover Institution.
+In addition, Mr. Lutnick has served as Chairman and Chief Executive Officer of each of Cantor Fitzgerald Income Trust, Inc. (formerly known as Rodin Global Property Trust, Inc.) and Rodin Income Trust, Inc. since February 2017 and as President of Rodin Income Trust, Inc. since January 2018.
 We believe that Mr. Lutnick is qualified to serve as a member of our board of directors due to his extensive investment, management and public company experience.